vitessio/website/content/en/docs/contributing/_index.md

 ### Go Readability

-As was the practice at Google, code reviews may be subject to an additional "readability" review.
-A readability reviewer ensures that the author is writing idiomatic code and following the programming language's style guide.

 While there's no Go style guide, there is a set of recommendations in the Go community which add up to an implicit style guide.
 To make sure you're writing idiomatic Go code, please read the following documents:

 * Go Readability slides: https://talks.golang.org/2014/readability.slide